sisinflab/Augmented-and-Linked-Open-Datasets-for-Recommendation/README.md

 ### Resources Statistics

-The table below shows the statistics of the collected resource categorized by related datasets and data sources.
+The table below shows the statistics of the collected resource categorized by dataset and data source.

 <p align="center">
 <img src="images/stats.jpg" alt="drawing" width="500" />